oddbird/greenmud/greenmud.md

 ------

+Next day,
-Next day, Mother has dinner prepped to the teeth and beyond, in crock pots and dishes and pans and ovens.
+Mother has dinner prepped to the teeth and beyond, in crock pots and dishes and pans and ovens.
 With spoons, forks, knives, sporks, whisks and the works.
-It's a long day at home alone in the summer, with nothing and no one and never.
+It's a long day at home alone in the summer, swith nothing and no one and never.
 What a to-do to die today.

+Or tomorrow,
-Or tomorrow, for what it's worth (which is quite a lot).
+for what it's worth
+(which is quite a lot).

 ------

+Worth thousands,
+and more.
-Worth thousands, and more.
-Bills spread and crumpled, mixed and mashed like potatoes in milk and money.
+Bills spread and crumpled,
+mixed and mashed like potatoes in milk and money.
 Nothing left to grow on.
-It's a long way to the bank, but insurance will cover it, won't they?
+It's a long way to the bank,
+but insurance will cover it,
+won't they?
 Life and death and everything in-between?
-Covered.
+Covered?

-She did the books, and still does, but he signed the papers and read the small print.
+She did the books,
+and still does,
+but he signed the papers and read the small print.
 That's just the way it was.

 How is it now?

 ------

-A year later and back again, with mother in the kitchen and no one to visit in the hospital, JJ has nothing to say.
+A year later and back again,
+with mother in the kitchen and no one to visit in the hospital, JJ has nothing to say.
 He says nothing.
 Nothing is said.
 JJ sits.
 Mother sits.
 It is silent.
 Silence is said by all.
 Silence.

 Nothing is nothing.